alphagov/paas-team-manual/source/guides/common_support_tasks.html.md

 ## What is your Elasticsearch offering?
 We currently offer Elasticsearch in private beta for v5 and v6

-## When will your elasticsearch reach public beta?
+## When will your Elasticsearch reach public beta?
 We are currently in private beta and are currently testing the new service with tenants.
 We are confident that we have a reliable service and are working to solicit feedback from beta user before making the appliation more widely available.